MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2019-10-28-test-markdown.md

 ---
 layout: post
-title: Crepes Galor
+title: Do we have Linear Regression!
-subtitle: Growing up in Morocco
+subtitle: Yes we do, or do we!
 gh-repo: mehdikhiati.com
 gh-badge: [star, fork, follow]
 tags: [test]